suyonsohn/bounty/README.md

 6. Switch to another address in `Account`.
 This will be the address of the owner.
 7. Click `Deploy`.

-## Once the Bounty contract is successfully deployed, we can use `reward` and `withdrawReward` functions.
+## Once the Bounty contract is successfully deployed, you can call `reward` and `withdrawReward` functions.

 ### To use the `reward` function,
 1. Enter the `Value`(`0.1` and `ether`).